WFlyToTheSky/persistant-cloud-server/README.md

 ### Production setup

-cloud-server is not considered production ready since it most of the restrictions are removed so someone could send thousands of packets to the server and overwhelm it.
+persistent-cloud-server is not considered production ready since it most of the restrictions are removed so someone could send thousands of packets to the server and overwhelm it.

 If you decide to run it in a production environment you should probably be using a reverse proxy such as nginx or caddy.